Technimal

 5.2 Output

-The output register holds a duty percentage 0–100, driven on a 1 kHz PWM.
+The output register holds a percentage 0–100, scaled to the 0–5 Vdc analog output (terminals O+ / O−).
 Writes take effect immediately.
 At boot and during fail-safe the output is forced to a defined value (default 0 %).

 6. Network & Discovery